QuiltMC/rfcs/structure/0006-governance.md

 role for the relevant team on GitHub.
 A member of the organization may be a team lead for multiple teams.
 Each team must have at least one team lead.
+A team lead may be nominated via general consensus of the team, or by an election, the process being detailed below.

 ### Team Responsibilities